Rostra

 It derives its name from the six rostra (plural of rostrum, a warship's ram) which were captured following the victory which ended the Latin War in the Battle of Antium in 338 BC and mounted to its side.
-Originally, the term meant a single structure located within the Comitium space near the Forum and usually associated with the Senate Curia.
+Originally, the term meant a single structure located within the Comitium space near the Roman Forum and usually associated with the Senate Curia.
 It began to be referred to as the Rostra Vetera ("Elder Rostra") in the imperial age to distinguish it from other later platforms designed for similar purposes which took the name "Rostra" along with its builder's name or the person it honored.

 History

 Magistrates, politicians, advocates and other orators spoke to the assembled people of Rome from this highly honored, and elevated spot.
 Consecrated by the Augurs as a templum, the original Rostra was built as early as the 6th century BC.
 This Rostra was replaced and enlarged a number of times but remained in the same site for centuries.

 In 338 BC the Rostra got its name when, following the defeat of Antium by the consul Gaius Maenius, the Antiate fleet was confiscated by Rome, of which the prows (literally rostra in Latin) of six ships were set upon the Rostra.
 Maenius paid for it out of his share of war booty.
 He also erected a victory column, the Columna Maenia, close to the Rostra.